woodpecker-ci/woodpecker/docs/versioned_docs/version-1.0/10-intro.md

 # Welcome to Woodpecker

 Woodpecker is a simple CI engine with great extensibility.
-It runs your pipelines inside [containers](https://opencontainers.org/), so if you are already using them in your daily workflow, you'll love Woodpecker for sure.
+It focuses on executing pipelines inside [containers](https://opencontainers.org/).
+If you are already using containers in your daily workflow, you'll for sure love Woodpecker.

 ![woodpecker](woodpecker.png)